Widow of Eagles co-founder Glenn Frey files suit against hospital

 Related: Glenn Frey of The Eagles Has Died, Band Says

-The suit said that Itzkowitz "was negligent and careless in the services rendered for and on behalf of Glenn Frey," while Frey was in the doctor's care from Oct.
-19, 2015 to November 2015.
+Itzkowitz "was negligent and careless in the services rendered for and on behalf of Glenn Frey," while Frey was in the doctor's care from Oct.
+19, 2015 to November 2015, the suit states.

 The complaint seeks an unspecified amount of money and says "his family was deprived of his care, guidance and support, and they have suffered [financial] damage."
 Cindy Frey had three children with Glenn Frey and controls the musician's estate.

-Glenn Frey founded The Eagles with Don Henley, who acted as drummer and co-lead singer, along with Bernie Leadon and Randy Meisner.
+Glenn Frey founded The Eagles with Don Henley, Bernie Leadon and Randy Meisner.
 The band was extremely successful in the 1970s and early 1980s, and Frey wrote or co-wrote some of the Eagles' biggest hits, including "Take it Easy," "The Best of My Love," "Desperado," and "Hotel California."

 Frey then enjoyed a second successful career as a solo artist who made long-remembered songs associated with the TV police drama "Miami Vice" and the popular 1984 comedy "Beverly Hills Cop."